-Fair value of financial instruments: The carrying amount of financial instruments including accounts receivable, notes receivable, accounts payable, accrued expenses and short-term borrowings, approximate fair value due to the short maturity of these instruments.
+Fair value of financial instruments: The carrying amount of financial instruments including accounts receivable, accounts payable, notes payable, accrued expenses and short-term borrowings, approximate fair value due to the short maturity of these instruments.
 The carrying amount of long-term debt approximates fair value because the interest rates fluctuate with market interest rates or the fixed rates are based on current rates offered to the Agency for debt with similar terms and maturities.

 Cash: It is usual and customary for the Agency to have cash on deposit in multiple financial institutions exceeding the federally insured limits.
 Management does not believe there is a risk of loss associated with these accounts.
-The carrying amount reported for cash approximate fair value.
+The carrying amount reported for cash approximates fair value.

-Investments: At June 30, 2012 and 2011, all investments, including the invested assets of the irrevocable perpetual trusts, are carried at fair value.
+Investments: At June 30, 2013 and 2012, all investments, including the invested assets of the irrevocable perpetual trusts, are carried at fair value.
 Realized gains and losses are determined based on the average cost method.
 Changes in fair value are recorded as unrealized gains (losses).

 Receivables: The Agency has outstanding receivables from various government grants and from fund raising pledges.
-The carrying amount reported for receivables approximates their fair values due to their relatively short maturity period.
 Management recorded an allowance for doubtful accounts based on specific identification of uncollectible accounts and historical collection experience.